 Readercon's Safety Committee (safecom) and Conference Committee (concom) will annually review this Code of Conduct and amend it as needed.
 "We" and "Readercon" refer to the members of Readercon's committees and corporation.

-Readercon's convention committee wants Readercon to be a safe, enjoyable convention for everyone.
-To this end, everyone with a Readercon membership is required to abide by this Code of Conduct while attending Readercon, including while in any part of the convention hotel or virtual community spaces.
-In addition, all Readercon board members, committee members, staff, and volunteers are required to abide by this Code of Conduct in Readercon meetings, on Readercon mailing lists and Readercon-branded social media accounts and forums, while conducting Readercon business (which includes all emails sent from readercon.org addresses), and while discussing Readercon-related matters with other board members, committee members, staff, or volunteers.
+Readercon's concom wants the conference to be safe and enjoyable for everyone.
+To this end, everyone with a Readercon membership is required to abide by this Code of Conduct while attending the conference, including while in any part of the hotel or virtual community spaces.
+In addition, all Readercon Board members, committee members, staff, and volunteers are required to abide by this Code of Conduct during Readercon meetings, on Readercon mailing lists and Readercon-branded social media accounts and forums, while conducting Readercon business (which includes all emails sent from readercon.org addresses), and while discussing Readercon-related matters with other Board members, committee members, staff, and volunteers.

-While attending or volunteering for Readercon in any capacity, you agree to help create spaces that are and feel as safe as possible by respecting other people's physical, virtual, and social boundaries.
+While attending or volunteering for Readercon in any capacity, you agree to help create spaces that are and feel as safe as possible by respecting other people's physical health and physical, virtual, and social boundaries.
 This Code of Conduct will always be available for review at readercon.org/safety.

-Do not physically harm or endanger other people.
+Do not physically harm, threaten, or endanger other people.

 When sharing space with other people, engage in active demonstrations of respect and empathy.
 For example: